-University of Pretoria Yearbook 2024
+University of Pretoria Yearbook 2025

-BEng (Mining Engineering) (12130006)
+BEng (Mining Engineering) 4-year programme (12130006)

+Department Mining Engineering

-Minimum duration of
+Minimum duration of study 4 years

-study

-4 years

 Total credits 595

+NQF level 08

 Programme information

 All fields of study of the BEng degree have been accredited by the Engineering Council of South Africa (ECSA), and comply with the academic requirements for registration as a professional engineer.
 The programmes are designed in accordance with the outcomes-based model as required by the South African Qualifications Authority (SAQA).
 The learning outcomes and contents of the programmes have been compiled in accordance with the latest accreditation standards (PE-60 and PE-61) of ECSA, which also comply with the SAQA requirements, and which are summarised as follows: